Tartsi/Fullstack-projekti/documentation/workhours.md

     - 1 hour: Fixed translations in the About-section after customer feedback.
 - 15.07.2025
     - 4 hours: Added Background to the site and made the site be more responsive through large code optimizations.
 Updated Project definition based on customer review #1 of the site.
+- 16.07.2025 & 17.07.2025
+    - 12 hours: Large scale animation changes to the site, Header changes, and Explanation section implementation, a lot of bug fixes and scaling changes which ate up my time...